mrtergl/SecTool/README.md

 # SecTool
-I developed Security Tool for Windows with python in order to analyise system more efficiently.I used VirusTotal API, Windows System Internals.
+I developed Security Tool for Windows with python in order to analyise system more efficiently.
+I used VirusTotal API, Windows System Internals.
 <br>
 |<img src="Images/AnaEkran.png">|
 |---------|